plaudev/ParseHerokuPushNotification/README.md

 ### 2.2.9 "main.js"
 The main.js file contains what is known as cloud functions which is a feature where you can perform ad hoc actions on the Parse Server (#4.2.8).
 It is commonly used for pre- and post-API call processing.
 Push can also be done from a cloud function.

-The default main.js only has the first of 4 functions in my zip file.
-I put in the others in an attempt to figure out how to get it to send push notification but I needed more time.
+The default main.js from Parse docs only has the first of 4 functions in my zip file.
+I put in the others in an attempt to figure out how to get it to send push notification.
+The 2nd one shows sample syntax to query Parse classes.
+The 3rd & 4th show two different syntax for cloud push.

 ## 2.3 If All That Did Not Put You To Sleep...